-This online course satisfies all air transport carrier dangerous goods by air requirements including FedEx and UPS and can be taken for both Initial and Recurrent IATA DGR training and covers the IATA Dangerous Goods Regulations governing the shipment of dangerous goods by air.
+This online course satisfies all air transport carrier dangerous goods by air requirements including FedEx and UPS.
+It covers how to use the IATA Dangerous Goods Regulations, shipper and operator responsibilities, and the proper methods to safely identify, document, package, mark, label, handle, and load individual classes of dangerous goods.

-NOTE: If you are shipping hazardous materials in the United States the FAA (the enforcement agency) requires you to have received DOT Hazardous Materials General and Security Awareness (49 CFR §172.704) training in addition to IATA DGR training.
+NOTE: If you are shipping hazardous materials in the United States the FAA (the enforcement agency in the U.S.) requires you to have received DOT Hazardous Materials General and Security Awareness (49 CFR §172.704) training in addition to IATA DGR training.

 Extremely Informative!!!
 I really enjoyed the lessons!!
 I know have thorough knowledge on Dangerous Goods.
 Thanks!
 Augustine P May 05 2020

 This is my first time doing an online course this long so my feedback might be of limited use.
 I thought introducing practice tests helped solidify the material.
 I think more of those small tests would help in retaining the material more effectively.
 I thought changing the voices per module helped keep me more focused.
 Overall a good experience.
 Alfonso R Apr 22 2020